maurges/every-rust-gui-library/notes.md

 - Diving into source: simple source
 - Overall: can't recommend now, but looks interesting

+## rust-qt-binding-generator

+This is an interesting thing.
+It can generate qt bindings to you rust code, which you describe with some json definitions.
+You can than use this code from qml or qt widgets.
+So this is like cxx-qt or flutter-rust-bridge, but unlike the first, uses a separate json definition instead of rust macros.
+Hmm, but using rust macros is kind of better in principle!
+Since you don't need to keep your definitions up to date.
+The upside of this library is that they allow you to subclass QAbstractItemModel, which is a fucking blessing.
+But I think I already made my opinion about such binding generators where the `main` is not inside rust, sooo.
+I mean, having the main be in c++ is simpler for porting to android, the qt will just take care of stuff for you, bless qt and their handling of corner cases.
+But yeah, don't think I will do this.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's